carolinestehle/how-green-is/README.md

 **1.Using OSM to Create sat images and OSD shapes**

 1.Receive any coordinate set or place name and get a coordinate set for data download.

-2.Change the area of interest interactively with folium !!NEW!!
+2.Change the area of interest interactively with folium

 3.Retrieve a geopadas dataframe with a set of polygons or multipolygons of green areas identified in the Open Street Map public database.

-4.Retrieve images from earth engine of of Sentinel 2 Satellites/Landsat8
+4.Retrieve images of Sentinel2/Landsat8 satellites from Google Earth Engine

 5.Create a mask of 0 and 1 for green areas of the coordinate area identified above and of the dataframe created on 2 or any other geopandas dataframe with a list of polygons identifing green areas and save as a one band TIF file on google drive.